ahlstromcj/seq66/README.md

             that restarts the application.
         *   No longer show the grid slot's progress bar moving in muted tracks.
         *   Mute-group names now stored in the 'mutes' file.
 Also able to edit them in the Mutes tab.
+Also fixed botched mutes-in-MIDI-file handling.
         *   More streamlining of configuration writing.
     *   Version 0.97.1:
         *   Fixed a bad bug in displaying Notes in the data & event panels in